Allied HealthApply Now

 Provides an analytical framework to teach adult learning theory and prepare the student to teach effectively in healthcare and classroom settings.
 Topics include learning styles, curriculum development, effective teaching techniques, and assessment of learning.

 RPTH B40 Health Care Research Design and Methodology (3 units)

 Analysis of research design and methodology in health care and health sciences.
 Emphasis will include research evaluation and interpretation of results, design methodology, the planning and approval process, data collection and analysis, and communication and presentation of the results.

 RPTH B50 Respiratory Care Leadership and Management I (3 units)

 Leadership and management theories in effective practices in the healthcare setting.
-Organizational structure of current healthcare models are discussed.
-Emphasis is placed on development of skills in leadership, communication, time management, problem solving, motivation and other critical competencies.
-Specific attention is focused on the role of leadership, along with specific functions and operations, in a Respiratory Care Department.
+Focuses on introducing roles and responsibilities of a leader and manager.
+Emphasis is placed on development of skills in leadership, communication, and critical thinking that facilitates positive change, and growth within the Respiratory Care profession.
+Specific attention is focused on the role of the transformational leader in assuring value, efficiency, and continuous quality improvement.